deep-security/smartcheck-helm/README.md

 ### Internal network failures with minikube

-If you are using `minikube` and seeing errors like:
+If you are using `minikube` and see errors like:

 ```text
 request canceled while waiting for connection